-Take the salad with you in a container and add the dressing at the very last moment, however I don’t think that is even necessary, you can mix everything together in the morning and enjoy it later.
+When you take the salad with you to work, place the salad in one container and add the dressing in another.
+Having said that, I don’t think that is even necessary, you can mix everything together in the morning and enjoy it later.
 Consider making a larger batch and you’ll set for a number of days.

 Farro, Baby Kale and Apple Salad